Maxiatef/UserCRUD_API/README.md

 - Delete a user

 ## How to run
--First, you will have to open new terminal in the project
+- First, you will have to open new terminal in the project
 - type " npm i "   : to install the node module

 ## dotenv